 The “Authority” attribute must be populated with the value "iso6523-actorid-upis" (see POLICY 5) in all instances of the “Identifier” element.

-Applies to: all instances of the Peppol Business Message Envelope (SBDH)
+Applies to: All instances of the Peppol Business Message Envelope (SBDH)

 Example 1:

 The following example denotes that the Sender Identifier of the Business Envelope is identified using the ISO 6523 ICD value in the OpenPeppol set of Participant Identifier Schemes.
 This in turn has an alphanumeric value of 0088:7300010000001 meaning that the party has a GLN number with the value of 7300010000001.